 Determine How Much You Can Borrow in New Hampshire

 The FHA's New Hampshire office can approve loans with a down payment as low as 3.5 percent of the appraised home value.
 In some cases, the required down payment can be bundled into the loan package.
-FHA loan limits vary by county in New Hampshire but range from about $271,000 to more than $521,000 depending on the type of housing.
+FHA loan limits vary by county in New Hampshire but range from about $331,760 for much of the state to $690,000 in the Boston area for 2020.

 The state housing authority also offers a mortgage calculator that helps prospective homebuyers determine a manageable debt level for a mortgage based on their annual gross income.
 Alternatively, a borrowing estimate can be based on the purchase price of the home or the target amount the buyer desires for the total monthly payment.